hugoahus/hugoahus/README.md

 ### Data Analysis

-* 🚔 [Swedish police events](https://github.com/hugoahus/swedish-police-events): An application with up to date detailed information about police events in Sweden, and a large database of prevoius events, developed in Go.
+* 🚔 [Swedish Police Events](https://github.com/hugoahus/swedish-police-events): An application with up to date detailed information about police events in Sweden, and a large database of prevoius events, developed in Go.

 ### Labs
-* 🤖 [Programming paradigms labs](https://github.com/hugoahus/programming_paradigms): Labs from KTH about programming paradigms in multiple programming languages.
+* 🤖 [Programming Paradigms Labs](https://github.com/hugoahus/programming_paradigms): Labs from KTH about programming paradigms in multiple programming languages.
-* 🕹️ [Database technology labs](https://github.com/hugoahus/database_technology_labs): Labs from KTH about database technology in SQL and Python.
+* 🕹️ [Database Technology Labs](https://github.com/hugoahus/database_technology_labs): Labs from KTH about database technology in SQL and Python.

 ## Get in contact with Me